jason-whitted/week22-redux/05-app-redux/02-impl-directories.md

 ## Directories

 A store is composed of reducers.
-Each reducer is composed of constants, actions, the reducer, initialState, and selectors.
+Each reducer is composed of constants, actions, the reducer and its initialState, and selectors.
 That's a lot of small, moving parts.
 It helps to stay organized.

 We are going to create a store with a single reducer -- **settings**.